 You will receive marketing communications from us if you have requested information from us or purchased a Subscription from us and, in each case, you have not opted out of receiving that marketing.

-You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at any time, using the details in section 1 above or our contact us form.
+You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at any time, using the details in section 1 above or our contact us form.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product/service Subscription.